 The engineers and people pursuing professional courses usually tend to neglect spelling and grammar.
 They have this gross misconception that a person with good technical knowledge can manage without proper communication skills.

 Make sure you read and reread the cover letter to check whether you have made any mistakes.
-Make sure no error is left as it is because cover letter does hold a lot of importance.
+Make sure no error is left as it is because the cover letter does hold a lot of importance.

 4. Leaving it too short: